DEA jams synthetic marijuana and “bath salts” industry

 As you’ll see from the map above, Operation Log Jam focused on clusters of cities.
 We here in North Carolina were not a target although we were surrounded by clusters in northern Georgia and Virginia.
 I’m personally surprised because designer drug use among the military, particularly at our Camp Lejeune, were among the first cases that led to state action here.

-Given the application of the analog provision, I’ll be very interested to see the outcomes of prosecution of these cases.
+Given the application of the analog provision, I’ll be very interested to see the outcomes of luxury rehab.
 At the very least, this operation should serve as notice to domestic and international synthetic drug manufacturers and sellers that the US is serious about shutting down the industry.

 *Apologies that this link doesn’t yet take you to the free version – I need to have the ACS office activate access from the blog when folks are back on Monday.
 In the meantime, go to the Erika Gebel C&EN article and click on the hyperlink that reads, “a method that can screen for multiple designer drugs.”
 That should take you to a free version of the paper.
 Thank you for your patience.